csgohacks/master-guide/introduction/terminology-of-csgo-cheating.md

 * cya@media - similar as people "Hello youtube", which is use as to notify another player / cheat that he is going to be on public media.

 * uff ja - No special meaning on it.
-Just a expression.
+Just a expression used in the end of a sentence

 * hhhhhh - A HvH slang means for "Ha Ha Ha", a representation of laughing.